 Intro to the Liability Shift

 On October 1, 2015, the way banks and processing networks handle certain types of fraud changed.
 In something called ‘the liability shift,’ the onus for some types of fraudulent charges can now fall on your business if you don’t use an EMV (chip card) processing device when buyers present a chip card.
 Understandably, this all sounds a little scary, but not to worry.
-We’ll walk you through everything you need to know about the liability shift in this guide—as well as what easy steps you can take to protect your business.
+We’ll walk you through what you should know about the liability shift in this guide—as well as what easy steps you can take to help protect your business.

 Eight Frequently Asked Questions About the Liability Shift